-In order to be officially recognized as a UNC-SOM student organization, you must do three things:
+In order to be officially recognized as a UNC-SOM student organization, you must do two things:

 1. Complete the UNC Student Organizations Official Recognition paperwork at http://carolinaunion.unc.edu/depts-services/student-organizations;

 If you aren't officially recognized by the University, you cannot use any University space as an organization and do not have access to campus funding sources.
 If you aren't officially recognized by the SOM, you cannot use SOM University space and you do not have access to the Dean's Fund or to Medical Alumni Association grants.

 Step 1: The UNC Student Organizations Official Recognition paperwork

 This paperwork is required by the University for all student organizations and must be turned in to the Carolina Union.
 It must be updated annually for all active organizations.
 The due date is generally in September.
 For SOM organizations, (new and existing) go to http://carolinaunion.unc.edu/depts-services/student-organizations.